AI & Technology

 AI proofreading catches things that standard spell check has no idea about — citation formatting, defined term inconsistencies, logical contradictions.

 Standard spell check is almost useless for legal documents.
-It won't flag a citation formatted wrong.
+Hence, It won't flagstone a citation format wrongfulness.
 It won't notice that you defined “Agreement” in section 1 but used “Contract” in section 8.
 It definitely won't catch a logical inconsistency in an argument structure.

 1. Citation accuracy — verifies Bluebook formatting, catches incomplete citations